stuliu2024/Fracture_TPFA/README.md

 # Fracture_TPFA
-Code of paper: A novel control volume discrete fracture model based on the RDFM framework in fractured porous media on non-conforming meshes.
+Paper: A novel control volume discrete fracture model based on the RDFM framework in fractured porous media on non-conforming meshes.